ivan-paleo/publish-micro-image/README.md

-**If the analyst has observed and analyzed while looking through the ocular, the optical magnification is very relevant and should be reported** (see section [Reporting](#reporting)).
+**If the analyst has observed and analyzed while looking through the ocular, the optical magnification is very relevant and should be reported** (see section [Reporting and sharing](#reporting-and-sharing)).
 However, the image published is a digital one.
 This implies that the analyst and the readers/audience will observe the sample at different magnifications (and resolutions as well, see section [Resolution](#resolution)).
 In some cases, the readers/audience might not be able to see what the analyst is referring to.
 This might result in misunderstanding and potentially even disbelief in respect to the analyst.
 Even when the analyst analyzed the digital image directly, the viewing medium diagonal might change for each person anyway (laptop screen vs. desktop screen vs. projected screen vs. printed…).

 As a side note, the field of view of a digital image is usually smaller (to avoid [vignetting](https://en.wikipedia.org/wiki/Vignetting)) than